miklevin/MikeLev.in/api.md

 # Summon the necessary artifacts
 import requests
 import json
+def example_request():
+    """List of Orphan URLs.
+URLs which generated visits from the selected source according to Google Analytics data, but were not crawled with by the Botify crawler (either because no links to them were found on the website, or because the crawler was not allowed to follow these links according to the project settings).
+For a search engine (medium: origanic; sources: all, aol, ask, baidu, bing, google, naver, yahoo, yandex) or a social network (medium: social; sources: all, facebook, google+, linkedin, pinterest, reddit, tumblr, twitter)"""

 # Craft the invocation URL
 url = f'https://api.botify.com/v1/analyses/{{username}}/{{project_slug}}/{{analysis_slug}}/features/visits/orphan_urls/{{medium}}/{{source}}'
 # Prepare the headers for your spell
 headers = {
     "Authorization": f"Token {token}",
     "Content-Type": "application/json"
 }
 # Cast the spell
 response = requests.get(url, headers=headers)
 # Interpret the response
 if response.status_code == 200:
     result = response.json()